-Around 95 per cent of people who are diagnosed with diabetes have Type II Diabetes.
+Around 95 per cent of people who are diagnosed with diabetes have Type-2 Diabetes.

-Type II Diabetes can be caused by environmental factors such as a sedentary lifestyle, being overweight or obese and eating too much or too much junk food.
-This means that you are able to lower your risk of Type II Diabetes by maintaining a healthy weight, making changes in your diet and leading an active lifestyle.
+Type-2 Diabetes can be caused by environmental factors such as a sedentary lifestyle, being overweight or obese and eating too much or too much junk food.
+This means that you are able to lower your risk of Type-2 Diabetes by maintaining a healthy weight, making changes in your diet and leading an active lifestyle.

 stroke and cardiovascular disease caused by diabetes.
 It is important to recognise that while medications may curb your diabetes for a certain period, in many cases, medical therapy is not a life-long solution for diabetes.
 This is where bariatric surgery is highly recommended and even essential.

-Bariatric, or metabolic surgery plays a major role in treating Type II Diabetes.
+Bariatric, or metabolic surgery plays a major role in treating Type-2 Diabetes.
 This is achieved through both weight loss as well as ameliorating diabetes independently of weight loss.
-Bariatric surgery can cause the improvement and remission of Type II Diabetes for many years.
+Bariatric surgery can cause the improvement and remission of Type-2 Diabetes for many years.

 Sustained weight loss